HarviLehal/Opinion-Polling/README.md

 * Polls for the next Turkish Presidential Election
 * Seat projections for the next Polish Parliamentary Election
 * Polls for the next Slovak Parliamentary Election
+* Polls for the various Spanish Regional Elections
+* Graph of the US Speakers votes because it is funny